bettis007/v-nomp/zebra-instructions.md

 `s-nomp` has not been updated for NU5, so you'll need the fixes in the branches below.

-These fixes disable mining pool operator payments, or miner payments: they just pay to the address configured for the node.
+These fixes disable mining pool operator payments and miner payments: they just pay to the address configured for the node.

 ## Install and run a mining pool